OPSILab/Data-model-mapper-frontend/docs/usage.md

 ![](images/output.png)

 Click **PREVIEW** and you'll see the output preview in an JSON editor similar to the ones mentioned for the *Source* and *Mapper* accordion, but this time the available view options are **View** and **Preview**.

+If in your config.js file you have enabled the *mappingReport*, your last element of the array output will contain a report of your mapping, such as skipping files and object written to orion if enabled in *witers*

 ![](images/output-2.png)